peternagy96/dose_estimator/README.md

-# Dose Prediction using GANs
+#  Predicting Post-therapeutic Voxel-Wise Dose Distribution for PSMA-directed Radioligand Therapy using Generative Adversarial Networks

 This is a master thesis project to estimate absorbed dose of nuclear isotopes during tumor tretment.